This isn’t a relationship blog, so yes, the question I ask is a bit out of the blue.

 ….other people’s bodies and other people’s love are not something that can be taken nor even something that can be earned—they can be given freely, by choice, or not.”

-I’ve met my share of men who don’t get rejection.
+I’ve met my share of men who don’t understand rejection.
 I’ve met girls obsessing over guys who didn’t know said girls existed.
 I still know kids who’re going through the same struggles.
 I used to be a nerd myself, always more interested in books than people.

 Find the folks who have the same interests as you, and you’ll never be alone.
 Make friends with people from the gender you’d like to go out with.
 If a girl can be friends with some boys, she can always find a boy she can have a relationship with.
 Same goes for a boy.
 Learn to respect the person you want a relationship with.